MewsSystems/gitbook-connector-api/operations/resourceblocks.md

 ## Get all resource blocks

 Returns all resource blocks \(out of order blocks or internal use blocks\).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request